stormpath/stormpath-rails-sample/README.md

 TODO

 * For efficient collection load try to fetch accounts from stormpath first,  then get records from db by hrefs then mix all together.
-* Get rid of warning: "VCR's FakeWeb integration is deprecated and will be removed in VCR 3.0."